How Far Back Does a Background Check Go for Housing? How To Check

 What Is a Red Flag in a Housing Background Check?

-As far as what is a red flag in a background check or what causes a red flag on a background check, anything that indicates the tenant poses a risk to the landlord’s assets or the other individuals on the property.
+As far as what is a red flag in a background check or what causes a red flag on a background screening, anything that indicates the tenant poses a risk to the landlord’s assets or the other individuals on the property.
 This can be an indication that they won’t pay their rent on time, that they will disregard the lease agreement, or that they are likely to commit crimes on the property that jeopardize the safety of the other tenants.

 Aside from the information found during the background checks, anything that was listed on the application that was false will also reflect poorly on the applicant.